This article applies to version 6.

 - Configuring Code42 servers to use an HTTPS Strict Transport Security (HSTS) response header further prevents unencrypted browser access to administration consoles.

 Code42 environments with an on-premises authority server also using Code42 cloud storage that do not have a browser connection established on TCP 4285 (HTTPS).

-Sign in to the administration console with HTTPS on port 4285 (not port 4280):
+We strongly recommend configuring your administration console to use HTTPS on port 4285 (not HTTP on port 4280):

 - Correct example: https://localhost:4285/console/login.html

 Using HTTPS allows you to perform web restores as well as strengthen the overall security of your Code42 environment.
 We also recommend you import a CA-signed SSL certificate to give your users additional verification that the administration console is secure and is controlled by your organization.

 If your web restore is failing even though you have HTTPS configured correctly, see our web restore troubleshooting tips.